 Orange went on to co-star in two Broadway plays--Knockout, to understudy and perform in role opposite Oscar nominee actor Danny Aiello, the other play Torch Song Trilogy, alongside Harvey Fierstein which was a huge hit with over a two year run after garnering the Tony Award for "Best Play" of the year.

 Over a 30-year career, David has acted in 300 television commercials, numerous film credits including a dozen TV episodic guest starring roles, Movies of the Week and several feature films-- among them Star Trek VI--the Undiscovered Country.
 His humorous cameo appearance as "Sleepy Klingon" Wolten has developed a Trekkie/Sci Fi fan following.

 Also a journalist, David has over 25 published magazine articles to his credit, mostly pertaining to wine and show business celebrity profiles.
-He also has written several other screenplays and has been hired as a story consultant and writer.
+He also has written several screenplays-- two of them optioned, and has been hired as a story consultant and writer.

 You can contact David on his email or at this site's Blog message page